carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/Contributing.rst

 <https://github.com/llvm/llvm-project/tree/main/clang-tools-extra/clang-tidy/>`_
 and contain checks targeting a certain aspect of code quality (performance, readability, etc.), certain coding style or standard (Google, LLVM, CERT, etc.) or a widely used API (e.g. MPI).
-Their names are same as user-facing check groups names described :ref:`above <checks-groups-table>`.
+Their names are the same as the user-facing check group names described :ref:`above <checks-groups-table>`.

 After choosing the module and the name for the check, run the ``clang-tidy/add_new_check.py`` script to create the skeleton of the check and